ultram4rine/sqltools-clickhouse-driver/README.md

 ## Limits

-- Don't use `;` at the end of the query.
-Since that driver uses [@apla/clickhouse](https://www.npmjs.com/package/@apla/clickhouse) library it automatically adds the `FORMAT` statement after query.
-In this case SQLTools thinks that you are sending multiple queries, which not supported (yet).

-- Use `LIMIT` when selecting from table which stores more than 100 000 (about) records.
+- Don't use `FORMAT` clause.
+Driver already uses `JSON` format to show records and statistics.
+- Don't send multiple queries, this is not supported by SQLTools (yet).
+- Use `LIMIT` when selecting a large amount of data, otherwise the results may take a long time to load.